wikiknights/cs-materials/src/intro-to-c/variables/variables-intro.md

+---
-# A Quick Review on Variables
+title: A Quick Review on Variables

-*Originally created by Idel Martinez in Spring 2021.*
+author: Idel Martinez
+---

 ## **Declare**-ing a variable.